jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 The sixth vertical module, **universities**, includes the full list of universities from Spain as well as a limited sample of university subdivisions (centres, campus, faculties, etc.) corresponding to the Murcia, Oviedo, Santiago de Compostela and Basque country universities.

-Finally, the 7th, 8th and 9th files corresponds to **human resources** belonging to the university systems of Spain and Portugal and also to some Anglosaxon positions (USA, Canada and other countries of the so-called Commonwealth) included in the [VIVO ontology](https://github.com/vivo-project/VIVO).
+Finally, the 7th, 8th and 9th files corresponds to **human resources** belonging to the university systems of Spain, Portugal and the United Kingdom.

 In addition to that, the last section of this document includes an annex with a number of competence questions which can be solved with the ontology.
 The answers to those questions includes direct links to discussion issues and SPARQL queries for each one of them.

 ## 1. Introduction

 The ASIO ontologies are standardised data schemas (or "vocabularies") designed to address the Research Management of the [CRUE](http://www.crue.org/SitePages/Inicio.aspx)'s Spanish University System (Sistema Universitario Español) through the particular case of the University of Murcia but always applying an encompassing model capable of addressing the rest of universities of the CRUE and even more belonging to the European level.

 In this brief section we are going to explain the large-scale organization of the ASIO ontology, which is split into a central and peripheral components, loosely inspiring ourselves in Fodor (1983).
 To do so we need to distinguish between two fundamentally different types of information processing (relying upon information architecture and datasets).